Managah/docker-wordpress/README.md

 * Build as normal

 This way has more steps but you can easily get new changes from this repo by fetching and merging.

+## Usage 3
+Import this as a git submodule.
+Be creative.

 # Supported ENV vars
 * NUPHP_UPLOAD_MAX_FILESIZE (default: 2M)